How sustainable is digital?

 The course consists of 2 sprints that are trained in blocks of 2 in a period of 1 day.
 During the sprints, you and your team will be guided by our trainers.
 In the sprints, you will be introduced to theory, practical examples, useful methods and fun!

 - Afternoon: Re-design a digital product or service according to Sustainable Design Principles.
 Create your lo-fi prototype and test it among your peers.
-Presenting them in the group and discussion key learnings.
+Present your ideas in the group and discuss your key learnings.

 Whom is this course for?